Fluent Commerce Logo

 Fluent Domain Entity: Retailer

 Retailer is defined as a business that sells goods to the public.
-On the Fluent platform Retailer is a logical division of an Account based on client brands, geographies, or different billing entities within the organization.
+On the Fluent platform Retailer is a logical division of an based on client brands, geographies, or different billing entities within the organization.
 Each Retailer has its own CustomersOrdersBilling Accounts, and Workflows (Business Logic).

 Retailers can own or share: